Poseidon4767/System/README.md

 # Features:
 1. Profile System
 2. Daily Missions everyday (hardness depends number of days passed since registration)
-3. More coming soon!
+3. More updates coming soon!
 Keep an eye on this repo!

 # How to use
 1. Install Python 3.12.4 on your PC.